heptarch/heptarch.github.io/drafts/demon.md

-*1874.* In a dream, Ellen returns to Trinity Quay; it is like childhood, and bathed in a gentle greyness, as if the light cannot quite touch the objects it falls on.
+*1874.* In a dream, Ellen returns to Trinity Quay; it is like childhood, and bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.

 <div style="text-align: right">
 «<b>child, what should you like to do</b>»